-Thanks to ultrasound diagnostics, it is known today that cholelithiasis is not so rare in children, especially those at the final stage of childhood [16, 17, 19].
-Its prevalence in this age has been reported to be 0.13% to 0.22% [16, 19].
-The main risk factors for gallstones formation in childhood, in addition to the family predisposition, are the diseases accompanied by reduced solubility of the billiar content, such as hemolysis, obesity, anorexia nervosa, long-lasting total parenteral nutrition, hepatobiliary disorders, hypercholesterolemia, terminal ileum resection, cholecystitis, cystic fibrosis and other, as well as premature birth and rapid weight loss [16, 17, 19-23].
+Thanks to ultrasound diagnostics, it is known today that cholelithiasis is not so rare in children, especially in those at the final stage of childhood [16, 17, 19].
+Its prevalence in this age has been reported to be 0.13-0.22% [16, 19].
+The main risk factors for gallstone formation in childhood, in addition to the family predisposition, are the diseases accompanied by reduced solubility of the biliary content, such as hemolysis, obesity, anorexia nervosa, long-lasting total parenteral nutrition, hepatobiliary disorders, hypercholesterolemia, terminal ileum resection, cholecystitis, cystic fibrosis, and others, as well as premature birth and rapid weight loss [16, 17, 19-23].
 With the onset of puberty, cholelithiasis is more common in girls than in boys [17, 20-23].
 Due to the excess of the less hydrolysable bilirubin monoglucuronide to bilirubin diglucuronide and bile, GS is also ranked as the risk factor for the development of biliary calculosis [5, 7-14].
-This fact is particularly present in the association of GS with haemolysis and other diseases accompanied by high inclinations to bilary calculosis [5, 16, 24].
+This fact is particularly present in the association of GS with hemolysis and other diseases accompanied by high inclinations to biliary calculosis [5, 16, 24].

-The clinical picture of cholelithiasis in older children is similar to that of adults and is characterized by episodes of spasmodic postprandial pain localized in the right hypochondrium or epigastrium accompanied by nausea, and often by vomiting [17, 20, 25].
-However, in younger children it can be quite atypical, and resemble acute appendicitis, intususception, volvulus and other acute surgical conditions that must be ruled out [25].
-In a significant number of cases, cholelithiasis is complicated by cholecystitis, and rarely with gallbladder empyema and choledocholithiasis followed by ascending cholangitis, and pancreatitis [16, 17, 19, 21].
-Also, a gallbladder perforation with bile peritonitis, and life-threatening sepsis is possible [26, 27].
+The clinical picture of cholelithiasis in older children is similar to that of adults and is characterized by episodes of spasmodic postprandial pain localized in the right hypochondrium or epigastrium, accompanied by nausea, and often by vomiting [17, 20, 25].
+However, in younger children it can be quite atypical, and resemble acute appendicitis, intussusception, volvulus and other acute surgical conditions that must be ruled out [25].
+In a significant number of cases, cholelithiasis is complicated by cholecystitis, and rarely by gallbladder empyema and choledocholithiasis, followed by ascending cholangitis, and pancreatitis [16, 17, 19, 21].
+Also, gallbladder perforation with bile peritonitis, and life-threatening sepsis is possible [26, 27].

-Therapy of symptomatic cholelithiasis is surgical [16, 19, 28] and in uncomplicated cases laparoscopic approach is preferred one and widely adopted [16, 19, 28, 29, 30].
+Therapy of symptomatic cholelithiasis is surgical [16, 19, 28], and in uncomplicated cases the laparoscopic approach is preferred and widely adopted [16, 19, 28, 29, 30].

 Symptoms and signs of cholelithiasis in our patients were quite characteristic [16, 23, 25].
-None of them had complications of the disease, so laparoscopic cholecystectomy was performed in all of them, without conversion to open procedure.
+None of them had complications of the disease, so laparoscopic